-I get most of my commission through an affiliate program called RewardStyle, which is the same company that created LikeToKnow.It.
+I get most of my commission through an affiliate program called RewardStyle, which is the same company that created LTK.
 They work with a TON of retailers, from fashion to home/kitchen and more.
 It’s a great one stop shop for me to convert links for all of the different topics I cover.

 ShopStyle has a similar model and I hear great things about them, too.
-I also know people who use Amazon Associates, but I haven’t really explored that yet.
+I also know people who love Amazon Associates, but that’s not a big money maker for me.
 And lastly, individual brands sometimes have commission based incentives, but I usually shy away from those.

 Here’s my feeling about affiliate commission.
 If you are going to buy something because of content I created, I don’t feel bad about earning a small piece of that at all.
 It doesn’t increase the price you pay and I’m driving sales to that retailer.
 Win win!

 That being said, I don’t like to push products on you too much solely so that I can make more money.
 I also don’t want to feel like I always need to be wearing something new just so I can link it.
 I try to be a smart consumer just like you do!